Murder of Santosh Deshmukh: Investigation

-The Maharashtra government handed the case to the CID, which set up a Special Investigation Team (SIT) led by Deputy Inspector General Basavaraj Teli.
-Three First Information Reports (FIRs) were filed at Kaij police station: one for the murder, one for a ₹2 crore extortion attempt against Avaada, and one under the Maharashtra Control of Organised Crime Act (MCOCA).
-On February 27, 2025, the CID filed a 1,400-page chargesheet naming eight suspects: Walmik Karad, Sudarshan Ghule, Vishnu Chate, Jairam Chate, Mahesh Kedar, Siddhartha Sonawane, Sudhir Sangale, and Prateek Ghule.
+The Government of Maharashtra transferred the case to the CID, which established a Special Investigation Team (SIT) led by Deputy Inspector General Basavaraj Teli.
+Three First information report (FIRs) were filed at Kaij police station: one for murder, one for a ₹2 crore extortion attempt against Avaada, and one under the Maharashtra Control of Organised Crime Act, 1999 (MCOCA).
+On 27 February 2025, the CID filed a 1,400-page chargesheet naming eight suspects: Walmik Karad, Sudarshan Ghule, Vishnu Chate, Jairam Chate, Mahesh Kedar, Siddhartha Sonawane, Sudhir Sangale, and Pratik Ghule.

-Walmik Karad, a local strongman and associate of NCP leader Dhananjay Munde, was named the main planner.
-Karad, with 15 prior criminal cases, allegedly ordered the murder after Deshmukh resisted extortion.
+Walmik Karad, a local strongman and associate of NCP leader Dhananjay Munde, was named as the mastermind.
+Karad, who had 15 prior criminal cases, allegedly ordered the murder after Deshmukh resisted extortion.
 Sudarshan Ghule, with 10 prior cases, was a key figure in the attack.
-Karad surrendered on December 31, 2024, but another suspect, Krushna Andhale, was still on the run as of February 2025.
+Karad surrendered on 31 December 2024, but another suspect, Krushna Andhale, remained on the run as of February 2025.

-The investigation showed the suspects had a history of violent crimes, including attempted murder and extortion.
-The chargesheet linked the murder to the extortion plot, backed by call records and recovered weapons.
-Chief Minister Devendra Fadnavis also ordered a judicial probe into the case.
+The investigation revealed that the suspects had a history of violent crimes, including attempted murder and extortion.
+The chargesheet linked the murder to the extortion plot, supported by call records and recovered weapons.
+Chief Minister of Maharashtra Devendra Fadnavis also ordered a judicial probe into the case.

 Political controversy

-The case caused a political uproar in Maharashtra, with the opposition Maha Vikas Aghadi (MVA) accusing the Maha Yuti government of failing to maintain law and order.
-Walmik Karad’s ties to Dhananjay Munde, a minister in the Fadnavis cabinet, led to calls for Munde's resignation.
-The opposition claimed Munde's influence shielded Karad, which Munde denied.
-Videos and photos of Deshmukh's torture, which spread online in March 2025, fueled public anger, leading Munde to resign as Minister of Food, Civil Supplies, and Consumer Protection on March 4, 2025.
+The case caused a political uproar in Maharashtra, with the opposition Maha Vikas Aghadi (MVA) accusing the Mahayuti government of failing to maintain law and order.
+Walmik Karad’s ties to Dhananjay Munde, a minister in the Fadnavis ministry, led to calls for Munde's resignation.
+The opposition claimed Munde's influence shielded Karad, an allegation Munde denied.
+Videos and photos of Deshmukh's torture, which circulated online in March 2025, fueled public anger, leading Munde to resign as Minister of Food, Civil Supplies, and Consumer Protection on 4 March 2025.

-The case also stirred caste tensions in Beed, as Deshmukh was a Maratha and Karad and several suspects were from the Vanjari community, an Other Backward Class (OBC) group.
-This worsened Maratha-OBC conflicts, tied to ongoing Maratha reservation protests in the region.
+The case also stirred caste tensions in Beed, as Deshmukh was a Maratha and Karad, along with several suspects, was from the Vanjari community, an Other Backward Class (OBC) group.
+This exacerbated Maratha–OBC conflicts, which were already heightened by ongoing Maratha reservation protests in the region.
 Social activist Anjali Damania called for the trial to be moved to Mumbai and the suspects to be held in Arthur Road Jail, citing alleged police collusion in Beed.